True Detective: Season 3

-Season 4
+Season 4: Night Country

-As of January 2019, Pizzolatto was developing a storyline for a potential fourth season; however, in April, he abandoned that storyline—saving it for another series or film—and started working on a new storyline that he had discussed with an undisclosed actor.

-Pizzolatto signed a new first-look deal with FX Productions in January 2020, with HBO reportedly considering proceeding with future installments of True Detective with other writers.
-In February 2021, HBO head of programming Casey Bloys confirmed that the network was working with a group of writers on a new direction for the series, possibly including Lucía Puenzo and Sam Levinson.

-In March 2022, it was reported that True Detective: Night Country was in development, with Issa López writing a pilot episode and Barry Jenkins as executive producer.
-López would also direct the pilot if HBO moves forward with the project.
+In March 2022, it was reported that a fourth season of True Detective was in development, with Issa López writing a pilot episode and Barry Jenkins as executive producer.
+López would also direct the pilot if HBO moved forward with the project.
 In May 2022, it was reported that Jodie Foster would star in a lead role for the fourth season.
-The season is set in Alaska, and follows detectives Liz Danvers (Foster) and Evangeline Navarro as they investigate the disappearance of six men from a research station.
-In June 2022, HBO officially greenlit the series and Kali Reis was cast in the lead role of Evangeline Navarro.
+The season, subtitled Night Country, is set in Alaska, and follows detectives Liz Danvers (Foster) and Evangeline Navarro as they investigate the disappearance of eight men from a research station.
+In June 2022, HBO officially greenlit the series and Kali Reis was cast in the lead role of Evangeline Navarro, a role that was originally conceived as Latina.
 The season was filmed in Iceland on an estimated budget of $60 million.
 In September 2022, John Hawkes, Christopher Eccleston, Fiona Shaw, Finn Bennett, and Anna Lambe joined the cast.
 Further cast additions were announced in October 2022, including Aka Niviâna, Isabella Star LaBlanc and Joel D. Montgrand, while also confirming that the new season would be the first not written by Pizzolatto, who will turn over primary writing and showrunning duties to López.
 HBO confirmed on November 8, 2022, that production on the fourth season had commenced.
+Producer Mari-Jo Winkler and writer-director Issa López both announced that filming had finished in early April 2023.
+The season premiered on January 14, 2024.